 Excess Credits.
-Students in general are required to register for twenty credits per term with a maximum of twenty-three and a minimum of eighteen credits, at the discretion of the class officer.
+Students in general are required to register for twenty academic credits per term with a maximum of twenty-three and a minimum of eighteen credits, at the discretion of the class officer.
 If for any reason a student wishes to classify for more than twenty-three or less than eighteen credits, such request must be made in writing for consideration by the class officer and the Dean of the Division.
-A total of 240 credits is required for a degree.

-No student may classify for more than twenty credits in any term, unless his standings for the previous term are sufficiently above a "C" average to indicate to his Class Officer his ability to carry excess credits to advantage.
+No student may classify for more than twenty academic credits in any term, unless his standings for the previous term are sufficiently above a "C" average to indicate to his Class Officer his ability to carry excess credits to advantage.